The Beatitudes Explained

 Blessed are you when people insult you, persecute you and falsely say all kinds of evil against you because of me.
 Rejoice and be glad, because great is your reward in heaven, for in the same way they persecuted the prophets who were before you. (vs 11-12)

 Jesus reminds his followers of what lies ahead of them.
-However, because of their endurance for His name’s sake, they are truly blessed.
+Because of their endurance for His name’s sake, they are truly blessed.

 The King will not forget and will award those who have sacrificed and suffered during their time on earth.